Read this if you're frightened about medical abortion

 Following my abortion, I have been able to talk to family and friends about my experience and was surprised at how many of them were supportive and understanding.

 They were a little shocked (which is understandable!), but talking to them was not as hard as I imagined.
-I feel that I am able to share my experiences, in a hope that it might help others in a similar situation.
+I feel that I am able to share my experiences, in the hope that it might help others in a similar situation.

 If I could suggest anything to someone in my position it would be to take all the help and support available